 My beloved Mercado de la Cebada is having a Renaissance.
 Like many traditional markets in Madrid, the old fruit and veg stalls, butchers and fishmongers are enjoying a new lease of life alongside new businesses, which include small restaurants, craft stalls and speciality food sellers.

-All that has changed!
-Come to eat, shop and explore the new stalls.
-Some of my favourites are Flexo 40, which sells original lamps and lighting fixtures; Gelato Lab, an authentic artisanal Italian ice cream shop, La Malanga, which does a superb ceviche and Cuban sandwich; La Ria for its fresh seafood and finally the amazing Parilla de la Cebada, a restaurant owned by the neighbouring butcher’s.
+Come to eat, drink, shop and explore the new stalls.
+Some of my favourites are Gelato Lab, an authentic artisanal Italian ice cream shop, La Malanga, which does a superb ceviche and Cuban sandwich; La Ria for its fresh seafood and finally, the amazing Parilla de la Cebada, a restaurant owned by the neighbouring butcher’s.
 If you don’t like what is on the 8 euro fixed price menu, they’ll cook anything you buy at the butcher’s for just 1.50 euros!

 Inevitably, it will be a victim of its own success like all great places, but at the moment there is time to catch it in its ascent!